 - Preheat oven to 350 degrees

-- In a large bowl whisk together brown sugar and eggs.
+- In a large bowl whisk together coconut sugar and eggs.

-- Next whisk in the mashed bananas, pure vanilla extract, greek yogurt, and coconut milk.
+- Into the sugar mixture whisk in the coconut oil, mashed bananas, pure vanilla extract, greek yogurt, and coconut milk.

 - Place on top of the wet ingredients the rolled oats, ground cinnamon, baking powder, and salt.